Please change your location to view this page.

 - the process that the organisation will follow if there is a disagreement or dispute between the joint venture parties, and

-- what happens at the end of the life of the joint venture.
+- what happens at the end of the life of the joint venture or if one organisation decides to leave

 In certain circumstances, you may be required to avoid conflicts of interest with joint venture activities and account for any personal or 'one-sided' gain arising out of your position as a joint venturer, unless the other joint venturer has allowed you to take up a particular opportunity.